Skip to content

 Metric

-A metric is a quantifiable measure used to track and assess the performance or progress of a business function.
-In other words, metrics are a way for businesses to track and consolidate their KPIs in different applications.
-These're not time-bound.
+A metric is a quantifiable value often connected to a measure to track progress of a business function.
+In other words, metrics are a way for businesses to consolidate their KPIs into the Metric Library.
+They are not time-bound, do not have progress, do not have an owner.

 Example: Maintain the NPS rating of 10 (not time-bound)